How Can NAMI’s Local Programs Help You?

 Classes: Real World Mental Health Education

-- Family-to-Family: A 12-week course for families, partners and friends of individuals with serious mental illness.
+- Family-to-Family: An 8-week course for families, partners and friends of individuals with serious mental illness.
 The course focuses on the emotional responses families have to the trauma of mental illness.

-- Peer-to-Peer: A 10-week recovery education course open to any adult with a serious mental illness.
+- Peer-to-Peer: An 8-week recovery education course open to any adult with a serious mental illness.
 Peer-to-Peer emphasizes recovery from mental illness as a feasible, supportable goal and challenges the stigma associated with mental illness.

 - Basics: A six-week course developed specifically for parents and other family caregivers of children and adolescents who have either been diagnosed with a serious mental illness/serious emotional disturbance or who are experiencing symptoms but have not yet been diagnosed.